Sources of Financial Aid

 Applying for a GE position

 Graduate Employee (GE) research appointments are made by faculty members with grant funding that allows support of students.
-GE research positions are usually located by students after arriving at the U of O and developing research interests and relationships with faculty.
+GE research positions are usually located by students after arriving at the UO and developing research interests and relationships with faculty.

 It can be challenging to stand in front of a class for the first time, especially if you've just arrived at graduate school yourself.
-The CIS department prides itself on the quality of its graduate teachers, and to help insure continued success, all new GE's are required to take the Graduate School's Manadatory GE Training.
+The CS department prides itself on the quality of its graduate teachers, and to help insure continued success, all new GE's are required to take the Division of Graduate Studies Manadatory GE Training, as well as CS 610 Teaching Effectiveness in Fall term.
 For those looking for additional assistance or further training, the Teaching Engagement Program (TEP) is a free service provided to all faculty and GE's.
 TEP offers training seminars, individualized consultations, classroom observation, and many other services.

 Your Collective Bargaining Agreement (Contract)

-Your contract spells out the obligations you have agreed to, as well as the protection you enjoy.
+Your CBA (contract) spells out the obligations you have agreed to, as well as the protection you enjoy.
 If you don't know the answers to the following questions, consider skimming through your contract:

 - What happens if you are ill and miss 6 weeks during a term?